-

 “It didn’t have to be real for it to be a good story!”

-“Unfortunately, I do like real stories.” the gunman retorted.
+“Unfortunately, I do like real interesting stories, not fake interesting stories.” the gunman retorted.

 “I prefer the honest truth to the fictitious imagination.
 If a tale isn’t enthralling on its own merits, experienced by the storyteller themselves, then I don’t want to hear it.
-Why bother?
-Tell me the damn truth or die!”
+Why bother to hear it?
+Tell me a damn true story or die!”

-The gunman held up the button to the bomb and pressed down on it slightly.
+The gunman held up the button to the bomb and pressed down on it ever so slightly.

 “Yea-ye- yeees.
 I – I -”